 Outside of the classroom, the Upper School co-curricular program is a mix of required and optional activities and events, all intended to expand student experience, increase community feeling and identity, and provoke intellectual, emotional and spiritual growth.
 All students attend Thursday assemblies to which the administration brings speakers, presentations and dialogue that ranges from science discovery to human rights.
 The Upper School also gathers as community for assemblies in the Commons before lunch for community announcements and advisory lunches where groups discuss a “Quote of the Day” intended to provide thoughtful reinforcement of the School’s mission or commentary on current events.
 Students are also required to perform at least 12.5 hours of community service per year, but many of them exceed that requirement.
 On the field, students are required to participate in at least three seasons of team athletics, though most students participate in more—some, in the same season.
 No try-outs are required, yet our teams consistently place for or win their conference and/or state championship titles.

 DeHart speeches, a series of independent research presentations by each senior class member throughout the year, expose the entire Upper School student body to diverse topics and opinions, much like mini-lectures.
 By the time a freshman graduates from North Cross, they will have heard over 120 DeHart lectures.
-Also unique to the Upper School is our Horace G. Fralin Global Studies Program which requires its participants to engage in global travel, required coursework, and group discussions on topics concerning global issues and policy.
-Once the requirements are met, the graduate will receive a separate certificate in addition to their North Cross diploma, recognizing them as a Global Studies Scholar.
-And, new the 2018-19 academic year, students who fulfill course and activity requirements, including a senior project, can receive a STEM Certificate upon graduation.
+Also unique to the Upper School are three graduation distinctions that students can achieve in the field of Global Studies, STEM, and Fine Arts.

 Upper School Math Teacher